FreshVine/expiring-media-cache/README.md

 		$ExpiringMedia->setCacheMethod( $cacheMethod );
 		$ExpiringMedia->getCacheMethod( );

+### CleanupOnDestruct
+If you are not caching many files you can opt to cleanup the cache everytime the class is loaded.
+This can be expensive as it requires the processing of every cached entry.
+By default this is disabled and you need to manually call `$ExpiringMedia->cleanUp();` to remove entries that have expired, or whose media were otherwise removed.

+**Options:** Boolean
+**Default:** false

+	$ExpiringMedia->setCleanupOnDestruct( true );
+	$ExpiringMedia->getCleanupOnDestruct();

 ### Lifetime
 The lifetime is the period of time in minutes that an item should remain in the cache.